PeterFishmann/AppDev2-Final-Project/README.md

 ### Peter Isaac Fishman

 ## Project Description:
-We will be building a Desktop Application using Java Android Studio for our clients
+We will be building a Android Application using Java Android Studio for our clients.

 ## Mockup:
 https://app.uizard.io/p/91cf3932